How To Write a Powerful and Effective Fundraising E-mail

 Sending a fundraising email is only half the work.
 What happens after matters too.

-Tracking some essential email KPIs (Key Performance Indicators) is crucial if you want to know whether your fundraising emails are successful or not, and what you need to be working on in order to increase their effectiveness.
+Tracking some essential email KPIs (Key Performance Indicators) is crucial if you want to know whether your fundraising emails are successful or not, and what you need to be working on to increase their effectiveness.

 Here are some email KPIs that you can track:

-• Delivery Rate (how many of your emails reach their destinations);
+• Delivery Rate (how many of your emails reach their destinations)

 • Unsubscribe Rate (how often a recipient unsubscribes from your mailing list)